Naloxone is a medicine used to treat opioid overdose. If taken soon enough after an opioid overdose, it can save your

 - sneezing or runny nose

-Talk with your healthcare provider if you have questions about withdrawal symptoms.
+Talk to your healthcare provider if you have questions about withdrawal symptoms.

 Research has found that having naloxone available does not encourage people to use opioids more.
-The goal is to prevent deaths from opioid overdose by distributing naloxone and educating people about how to prevent, recognise and intervene in overdose situations.
+The goal is to prevent deaths from opioid overdose by making naloxone available and educating people about how to prevent, recognise and intervene in overdose situations.